Your cookie preferences

 Woman making notes

-When you're setting up or growing a business, you may need loan finance to help with the costs.
+When you're setting up or looking to grow a business, you may need a business loan to help with the costs.

-A business loan is different from a personal loan in that you will need to provide information about your business, its turnover and its profit.
+A business loan is different from a personal loan.
+The funds must be used for business purposes and you'll need to provide information about your business, its turnover and profit when you apply.

-Business loans can be short term or long term, but all involve borrowing a lump sum and then paying a set amount of interest each month until the debt is cleared.
+Business loans can be short-term or long-term, but all involve borrowing a lump sum and then paying a set amount of interest each month until the debt is paid off.

-Different loans are available for different circumstances, so it helps to have a clear idea of exactly what you need the money for before you compare business finance loans.
+Different loans are available for different circumstances, so it helps to have a clear idea of exactly what you need the money for before you start to compare business loan options.

 Types of business loans